Timotheeee/btd6_mods/mastery_mode_v2/README.md

-upgrades bloon ranks without messing up income
+upgrades bloon ranks and replaces normal income with end of round cash (the total money earnt is the same as in the normal game)